 (MP2)Agent Scope: Agents can represent individuals, social groupings, institutions, biological entities, and/or physical entities.

-(MP3)Agent Local Constructivity: The decision-making process undertaken by a decision-making agent at any given time must be entirely expressible as a function of the agent's state at that time.
+(MP3)Agent Local Constructivity: The action of an agent at any given time is determined as a function of the agent's own state at that time.

-(MP4)Agent Autonomy: Coordination of agent interactions over time cannot be externally imposed by means of free-floating cross-sectional or intertemporal restrictions, that is, by means of modeler-imposed restrictions that are not embodied within agent states.
+(MP4)Agent Autonomy: Coordination of agent interactions cannot be externally imposed by means of free-floating restrictions, i.e., restrictions not embodied within agent states.

-(MP5)System Constructivity: The state of the modeled system at any given time consists of the collection of agent states at that time.
+(MP5)System Constructivity: The state of the modeled system at any given time is determined by the ensemble of agent states at that time.

 (MP6)System Historicity: Given initial agent states, all subsequent events in the modeled system are determined solely by agent interactions.

-(MP7)Modeler as Culture-Dish Experimenter: The role of the modeler is limited to the setting of initial agent states and to the non-perturbational observation of model outcomes.
+(MP7)Modeler as Culture-Dish Experimenter: The role of the modeler is limited to the setting of initial agent states and to the non-perturbational observation, analysis, and reporting of model outcomes.

 For ACE researchers, as for economists in general, the modeling of decision-making agents is a primary concern.
 Here is it important to correct a major misconception still being expressed by some commentators uninformed about the powerful capabilities of modern software: namely, the misconception that ACE decision-making agents cannot be as rational (or irrational) as real people.